Equality cases for the uncertainty principle in finite Abelian groups: The case of groups , with prime

 so that

-In the right hand side we recognize the same expression as in the product case.
-So the minimum is obtained for $(1, k)$ or $(k,1)$ when $k\leq p$ (resp. $(p, r)$ or $(r,p)$ when $rp\leq k<(r+1)p$, with $r=1, \cdots, p-1$).
-It is easy to see that the functions given in the statement of the theorem give the equality.
-This gives the value of the function $\theta $.
+As we have already mentioned, the expression in the right hand side is the same as in the product case.
+The minimum is attained for $(1, k)$ or $(k,1)$ when $k\leq p$ (resp. $(p, j)$ or $(j,p)$ when $jp\leq k<(j+1)p$, with $j=1, \ldots, p-1$).
+We have seen by Lemma \ref{H} that there are equality cases.
+So the function $\theta $ is equal to this minimum.